Bill Cosby's wife defends him from sex assault claims

 Cosby's attorney Marty Singer has called the suit meritless and alleges the 77-year-old comedian is a target of extortion.

-Spelman College, a historically black women's college in Atlanta, on Monday suspended a visiting professor program named after Cosby, who has also resigned as a trustee from his alma mater Temple University.
+Spelman College, a historically black women's college in Atlanta, on Monday suspended a visiting professor programme named after Cosby, who has also resigned as a trustee from his alma mater Temple University.

 Cosby settled a 2005 civil suit that alleged sexual misconduct.
 Most of the claims against Cosby, which date as far back as the 1960s, have surpassed the statute of limitations for either civil or criminal charges.